tcmckc/Texteditor-backend/README.md

 Adds a new document by POST method

 ### "/update"
-Updates existing document by POST method# my-app-backend
+Updates existing document by POST method

+### "/share"
+Shares a document with another

+### "/invite"
+Sends an invitation email to another